 5 Essential Elements of a Municipal Cyber Security Plan

 Cyberattacks on state and local governments are on the rise.
-In 2020, more than 100 government agencies, including municipalities, were targeted with ransomware – an increasingly popular attack vector
+In 2020, more than 100 government agencies, including municipalities, were targeted with ransomware – an increasingly popular attack vector.
+Recently, average down time from cyber attacks on these targets is 7.3 days and results in an average loss of $64,645.

-To help close this knowledge gap, we’ve outlined five elements of a municipal cyber security plan.
+While budget may be tough to solve, there are ways to help close the knowledge gap.
+We’ve outlined five elements of a municipal cyber security plan.
 Properly implemented, it can help local governments better allocate security resources, reduce the risk of a breach, and protect constituent services.

 1. Analyze the attack surface

-As a municipality’s digital ecosystem expands, so does its attack surface.
+As a municipality’s digital ecosystem expands, so does its attack surface and overall threat landscape.
 Cities must get a handle on risk hidden across digital assets in the cloud, across departments, and the remote workforce.
-After all, they can’t secure what they can’t see.
+Without visibility, protection is almost impossible.

 One way to tackle this problem is to incorporate attack surface monitoring into the municipal cyber security plan.